roytang/blog/content/posts/2016/12/learning-a-new-programming-language.md

 ---
+author: roy
+categories:
+- Software Development
+date: 2016-12-22 01:30:46
 title: Learning a New Programming Language
-author: roy
 type: post
-date: 2016-12-22T01:30:46+00:00
 url: /2016/12/learning-a-new-programming-language/
-categories:
-  - Software Development

 ---

 Related: [Learning new skills][1]

 While many people working as programmers/software developers are happy enough specializing in a single programming language or platform, I generally consider it a better idea to have a wider toolset and the ability to easily pick up new programming languages as needed.
 The benefits should be obvious: when you have a wide variety of tools under your belt and are able to quickly learn to use a new tool, the number of work options you have increases greatly.